gentom/chatea/README.md

-# chatea
+# Ochatea
-chat app with Flask.
+chat app with Flask and SocketIO.